In finance, we have three types of leverage or ways to “leverage” a company, which are:

 So we can also talk about FOREX leverage to refer to the practice that many forex brokers offer, through which they offer a lever of 1:10 or 1:50 or even 1: 100.

-As you will see, it is a double fixed weapon, because if the result is not favourable, you will end up owing a good amount of money, which is somewhat probable.
+As you will see, it is a double fixed weapon, because if the result is not favorable, you will end up owing a good amount of money, which is somewhat probable.

 CFDs, acronyms for the English term ” Contract for Difference” or “contracts for difference”, can also be seen as a type of financial leverage.